 - Paying off debt.
 There are a host of opinions on what the best strategy is for paying off debt.
-Personally I have found the Snowball Method as being most effective, especially if you’re consumed in credit card debt.
-The Snowball Method is simple to use and easy to understand, but most importantly it’s a huge motivator as you travel down the debt free road.
+Personally, I have found the Snowball Method as being most effective, especially if you’re consumed in credit card debt.
+The Snowball Method is simple to use and easy to understand, but most importantly it’s a huge motivator as you travel down the debt-free road.

 - Emergency Fund.
 Not having an emergency fund is the number one reason people stay in debt.
 That next car repair, your air conditioner goes on the fritz, the furnace goes out.
-Having no emergency fund will lead you to taking out debt to pay for your emergency and will keep you in debt.
+Having no emergency fund will lead you to take out debt to pay for your emergency and will keep you in debt.

-Get rid of those sandbags that are dragging you down and effecting every part of your life.
+Get rid of those sandbags that are dragging you down and affecting every part of your life.
 Start by using these three methods to start your journey to debt free independence.
 You can do it.

 Feel empowered, live with confidence – start today!

 - Daring Greatly, by Brene’ Brown – The go-to-book on learning about the vulnerability

 - FTP Workbook – Free to download, create your own get out of debt plan.